 P U P P E T C L U B !

 Puppet Club is an online meeting place for young people (aged approximately 15 - 30) who love puppets and who are neurodiverse or “differently-wired.”
-Most have Autism Spectrum Disorder, while others have Learning/Intellectual Disability, or simply social issues that might prohibit them from feeling comfortable being part of a neurotypical club.
+Most have Autism Spectrum Disorder, while others have Learning/Intellectual Disabilities… everyone is welcome at Puppet Club and we celebrate our differences!

 A recent ZOOM club meeting featuring special guest David Privett...

 PUPPET CLUB details...

 The Club is run by its members and they have agreed on the following format for our meetings:

 Each month we have at least one general meeting, which includes a member art share, games/trivia and a video watching/discussing on a particular topic.

 We sometimes have a second meeting which usually includes a more focused agenda (this could include a special guest, a class/workshop or a presentation).

 If you're wondering if you or someone you know might be a suitable CLUB MEMBER, please email us (email@example.com) and we'll be happy to answer any questions you might have!